Keyruu/oblivion/content/Homelab/Monitoring.md

 ## [cAdvisor](https://github.com/google/cadvisor)
 This fetches data (CPU, RAM etc.) from cgroups, most commonly docker containers.
 But this can also get data on systemd services because there are cgroup based as well.

-For cAdvisor to also monitor non docker workloads (systemd services) you need to set an extra options: `--docker_only=false`.
+For cAdvisor to also monitor non docker workloads (systemd services) you need to set an extra option: `--docker_only=false`.

 ## [Prometheus](https://prometheus.io/)
 Prometheus is the service that scrapes metrics from the services.
 It basically fetches the metrics endpoint every x seconds and stores them in a time series database.